microsoft/scs25-copilot-studio-extensibility/docs/lab-02/index.md

 After creating the agent, add **Instructions**.
 In our lab we are going to create an agent to help users picking new devices when ordering with internal IT.

 In the next step we will add Microsoft Learn as a Knowledge source to ground the agent in current information about Prompts and compatibilities.
+Especially we want to use it as a source to get information about what requirement Windows 11 devices have to connect that info in the next steps with our internal device datastores.

 ## 🌐 Add a website as a knowledge source - Microsoft Learn